gitpod-io/gitpod/test/README.md

 If you're iterating on a single test, the easiest is to use `go test` directly.
 If your integration tests depends on having having a user token available, then you'll have to set `USER_TOKEN` manually (see `test/run.sh` on how to fetch the credentials that are used during our build)

+If you want to run the workspace tests against `ws-manager-mk2`, set the `WS_MANAGER_MK2=true` env var when running the tests.

 ```console
 cd test
 go test -v ./... \